Will Hike For Salami

 The day had started out beautifully.
 It was Thanksgiving morning, and we’d driven out early to watch the golden California sun rise over Half Dome.
-We sipped hot coffee from thermoses and ate breakfast burritos while the frosty air made our lungs feel new again.
+We sipped hot coffee from thermoses and ate breakfast burritos.
+It was a gorgeous crisp November morning with the type of frosty air that makes you feel like you’ve just taken a breath for the first time.
 Air hit different.
-Everything did.

-Since I was a kid, I’ve been a glutton for salt.
+Since I was a kid, I’ve been a glutton for sodium.

 At school, I submitted “White Rice and Soy Sauce” as my favorite recipe for the class cookbook, complete with a crayon drawing.
-I didn’t like juice.
-I didn’t like soda.
-I loved salt and I loved ice water.
+I exclusively ate rice and soy sauce…errr soy sauce with a touch of white rice lol.
+I was also one of those rare children who didn’t like juice or soda.
+But damn, I loved me some ice water.

 Everyone thought it was quirky and cute.
 Gross, sure, but quirky.